phonewind/ContosoO365DocSync/README.md

        ![](Images/ClickReplyUrl.png)

-     - Enter the https://<websitename>.azurewebsites.net/ and https://<websitename>.auzresite.net/Home/Index, then click Save.
+     - Enter the https://<websitename>.azurewebsites.net/, then click Save.
 	 > Note: You can find the web site name in the “Create Azure Resources” section above.

        ![](Images/SaveReplyUrl.png)